gdytch/CL/readme.md

 ### Database Migration

  - Migration will create the tables in your database.
-Be sure you have set the correct values for the DB_ in your .env file, run
+Run
 ```
 php artisan migrate
 ```